BovinityDivinity/bovbot/README.md

 # BovBot

-A simple Twitch chatbot developed for BinnieTV as a Node practice project.
+A simple Twitch chatbot developed for BinnieTV.
 Using it on other channels is possible, but some functions are unique to the BinnieTV channel at this time.

 ## Commands